UANATACA/TSA-REPO/tsa_gui.md

 **Response**

-The .tsr file (the hash file with the timestamp) ready for verification.
+The .tsr file that contains the hash file with the timestamp ready for verification.

-## Verification
+> STEP 3: Verification

-The process is completed when the requested timestamp is verified on the hash file.
+It is recommended to verify the timestamp response to complete the process.

+**Example**

 	1 | openssl ts -reply -in response.tsr -text

-**Output Example**
+**Response**

 	1 | Status info:
 	2 | Status: Granted.